 Is vegan leather durable?

-The emergence of vegan leather on the fashion and accessories market has raised many questions, including its resistance, durability, and environmental impact.
+The emergence of vegan leather in the fashion and accessories market has raised many questions, including its resistance, durability, and environmental impact.
 We will examine these points in depth to better understand the qualities of vegan leather compared to traditional leather.

-What is the durability level of vegan leather compared to traditional leather?
+How resistant is vegan leather compared to traditional leather?

 | Criterion | 🐄 Animal Leather | 🌿 Vegan Leather |